Eligibility for Energy Tax Credit in Florida: Efficient Home Improvements and Residential Clean Energy

 How do I qualify for the Residential Clean Energy Property Credit?

-To qualify, homeowners must ensure that their energy-efficient home improvements meet the standards set by the IRS and must have the property placed in service during the tax year for which they are claiming the credit.
+To qualify, homeowners should make sure their energy-efficient home improvements meet current IRS requirements and that the property is placed in service during the tax year for which they plan to claim the credit.
+Eligibility is not automatic, so confirm the current rules before you file.

 What expenses are covered under the Residential Clean Energy Credit?